Skip to main content

 Module description

 We will explore the argument that the current crisis has raised once again the question of access to common goods as a social right rather than as a matter of private debt.
-To do so, we will look at recent calls to emphasise 'southern voices' in the interests of a more just international order and a healthy cosmopolitan discipline, will re-examine the history of human rights and will consider matters of policy, both domestic and international.
+To do so, we will look at recent calls to emphasise 'southern voices' in the interests of a more just international order and a healthy cosmopolitan discipline, re-examine the history of human rights and consider matters of policy, both domestic and international.